pirelaurent/cytographDB/public/docs/customization.md

 ---

-## 🧵 Weave Your Module Into the App
+## 🧵 Weave Your Module with the App

 To activate your module: